cmriat/Etha/prototyping/command_queue_prototype/README.md

 The reader will:
 1. Dequeue RegisterTensor message from CommandQueue
-2. Load pickled tensor from LMDB
+2. Extract embedded tensor payload from message
 3. Rebuild tensor (zero-copy via ForkingPickler)
 4. Monitor tensor values in a loop